kylerbrown/openephys/README.md

         data_dtype     = int16                 # Type of the data
         sampling_rate  = 30000                  # Sampling rate of the data [Hz]

+`data_offset` is the number of bytes to skip when reading the file, we don't want to skip any. `mapping` is a probe file that defines the geometry of the probe, you'll have to create this file or use a premade one.
 * Here the file probe_map.prb is an example probe file for 3 independent electrodes.
 You're going to want to use a different .prb file, one that matches your array.
 Here's the contents of file, placed in the same directory: